KulaginArtur/VerkkoKauppa/README.md

 # VerkkoKauppa
 School project.
 Made in pairs.
-Simple webstore for car parts.
+Simple webstore for car parts made with C#